esawdust/eagledroppings/README.md

 having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.

+Imagine you're designing a multi-port circuit board, say multi-input amplifier, so you start by designing a single channel, schematic, and board layout for that channel.
+Now, you can use EAGLE clone to make as many instances of this design as you want where an instance includes both schematic and board layout, but each instance is uniquely named so each channel doesn't conflict with the other when you import it into your master design.
-Imagine you are planning to create an ethernet hub and you have designed the circuit that is the jack and magnetics for one port as well as the ethernet hardware chip and supporting passive components.
-Not only that, but you made a nice, tight layout you really like.
-With EAGLE, if you copy and pasted the schematic parts you'd end up with a heap of parts that you had to layout again.
+With EAGLE, if you copy and paste the schematic parts, you'd end up with a heap of parts in the board layout that you would have to layout again.
 Alternativley, in the board, if you copied your layout, you'd be required to rename all the components and nets.
+Either way, EAGLE just doesn't clone sub-systems very well at all.

+Another reason cloning the design like this is nice is if you need to make a change to the schematic or board layout, you can do it in the original module, reclone and import them.
+In other words, with EAGLE, if you have to tediously fix up nets and part names after importing a design, you're likely not to do it again if you need to change it, so you either don't change it, or you change it in the derivative work, but not the reusable module, or you spend a lot of time re-fixing the nets.

 But with eagleclone, you can simply clone your sch and brd files as many times as needed and create an 8-port hub without having to interact with EAGLE's net-renaming, component renaming